mitc0380/3601-S16-lab5_json-data-processing/README.md

 #### Finally, the stories:

-- [ ] display a list of all students, ordered alphabetically by last name, first name.
+- [X] display a list of all students, ordered alphabetically by last name, first name.

-- [ ] display a list of all students, ordered by date of birth.
+- [ ] display a list of all students, ordered by date of birth.

-- [ ] display a list of all students, ordered by the number of credits that they have successfully completed (i.e. excluding the in-progress credits and grade F courses).
+- [X] display a list of all students, ordered by the number of credits that they have successfully completed (i.e. excluding the in-progress credits and grade F courses).

 - [ ] view a list of students based on their major(s).

-- [ ] view detailed information for an individual student.
+- [X] view detailed information for an individual student.

-- [ ] view all courses that a student has taken or is taking, with grades, including failed courses.
+- [X] view all courses that a student has taken or is taking, with grades, including failed courses.

-- [ ] display a list of students with their GPA.
+- [X] display a list of students with their GPA.

 - [ ] display students' status based on their completed courses (freshman, sophomore, junior, senior) and sort/search by these             parameters.